DataDog/datadog-lambda-python/README.md

 Generate enhanced Datadog Lambda integration metrics, such as, `aws.lambda.enhanced.invocations` and `aws.lambda.enhanced.errors`.
 Defaults to true.

+### DD_LAMBDA_HANDLER

+For use with the [redirected handler](#Redirected-Handler) method.
+Location of your original lambda handler.

+### DD_TRACE_ENABLED

+When used with the [redirected handler](#Redirected-Handler) method, will auto initialize the tracer when set to true.

 ## Basic Usage

+Datadog needs to be able to read headers from the incoming Lambda event.
+To do this, you must wrap your handler function with our library.
+We provide some easy ways of wrapping your handlers.

+### Redirected Handler

+We provide a swap in replacement handler, with zero required code changes.

+1. Set the environment variable `DD_LAMBDA_HANDLER` to the your handler location.
+2. If using the layer, set your handler to `datadog_lambda.handler.handler`.

+### Manual Wrap

+You might find it more convenient to wrap your handlers manually.

 ```python
 import requests